- Quality Criteria

 Orsillo SM, Roemer L, Block-Lerner J, LeJeune C & Herbert JD (2005).
 ACT with anxiety disorders.
 In SC Hayes & KD Strosahl (Eds),A Practical Guide to Acceptance and Commitment Therapy (pp. 103-132).
 New York: Springer Science & Business Media.

-Conference Proceedings (published)
+Congress Proceedings (published)

 Gerome JR (2005).
 Working with the terminally ill.
 In ABA Conference Proceedings (pp. 279-282).
 Chicago, USA: ABA.